Mirantis/k8s-devbox/README.md

 ```
 local-up
 ```
-Brings up a local cluster using `hack/local-up-cluster.sh` with DNS support.
+Bring up a local cluster using `hack/local-up-cluster.sh` with DNS support.
 You may want to use this command inside `screen`.